-It exists for two everyday situations: a player that refuses to open the playlist format you have, and a playlist where every track suddenly shows up greyed out because the folder it points to no longer exists.
+It exists for two everyday situations: a player that refuses to open the playlist format you have, and a playlist where every track shows up greyed out because the folder it points to no longer exists.

+A 400-track playlist is not something anyone should be repairing line by line in Notepad.
 X M3U Converter handles the rewrite in one pass, either in your browser or through the free Windows app.

 Every media player has its own preferred playlist format, and they do not all read each other's.
 Winamp and most internet radio directories produce PLS files.